Morphic – Basic Features

 - One-click access to key built-in accessibility and usability features like those on this page

-- A quick menu of additional accessibility/usability features
+- A convenient menu of additional accessibility/usability features

 The + and – buttons under Text Size enable you to either increase or decrease the size of the text and pictures on your screen.
 There are multiple settings you can choose from to fit your personal needs.